Children's Representation Program

 In 2019 alone, nearly 70,000 children were held in U.S. government custody including infants, toddlers, kids and teens, an increase of 42 percent in fiscal year 2019 from 2018.
 These children spent more time in shelters and away from their families than in prior years.

-Since the Trump administration, we have seen thousands of unaccompanied children—most fleeing violence and making dangerous treks over hundreds or thousands of miles, come to the U.S. each year searching for family members, or seeking work to support their families.
+In recent years, we have seen thousands of unaccompanied children—most fleeing violence and making dangerous treks over hundreds or thousands of miles -- come to the U.S. searching for family members and safety.

-We represent immigrant children in shelters or federal long-term-foster care, or who have been released to sponsors within the jurisdiction of the Los Angeles Immigration Court.
+We represent immigrant children in shelters or federal long-term-foster care, or who have been released to sponsors within the jurisdiction of Southern California.
 ImmDef provides no cost representation to unaccompanied children in deportation proceedings.

 What we Provide